Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Results

 \section{Results}

-To assess the performance of the proposed bootstrapped Randomized Prior Networks - Bayesian Optimization (RPN-BO) framework and demonstrate its effectiveness, a comparison across several high-dimensional Bayesian optimization benchmarks was performed against the state-of-the-art High-Order Gaussian Process (HOGP) method \cite{maddox2021bayesian}.
-For RPN-BO, multilayer perceptron (MLP) and DeepONet (DON) \cite{Lu2021} were used as neural networks' architectures. $d$ denotes the dimension of the input design/control variables, and $s$ denotes the vectorial output's dimension.
-More details about hyperparameters and mathematical formulation of the experiments can be found in Appendix \ref{app_sec:res}.
+To assess the performance of the proposed bootstrapped Randomized Prior Networks - Bayesian Optimization (RPN-BO) framework and demonstrate its effectiveness, a comparison across several high-dimensional Bayesian optimization benchmarks was performed against the state-of-the-art High-Order Gaussian Process (HOGP) method \cite{maddox2021bayesian} and the TuRBO method \cite{Eriksson2019}.
+For RPN-BO, multilayer perceptron (MLP) and DeepONet (DON) \cite{Lu2021} were used as neural networks' architectures. $d_x$ denotes the dimension of the input design/control variables, and $d_y$ denotes the vectorial output's dimension.
+More details about hyperparameters can be found in Appendix \ref{app_sec:res}.
+All code and data accompanying this manuscript are publicly available at \url{https://github.com/bhouri0412/rpn\_bo}.